stuck-in-a-local-optimum/is-duplicate-question-pair/README.md

 # qoura-question-pair
- This is a NLP project to solve kaggle competition on 'Qoura's duplicate question' by qoura
+ This is a NLP project to solve kaggle competition 'Duplicate question pair' by qoura